 Youth at the sites participated in parallel themes through site-specific art projects that focus on the expression of cultural identities and creation of dialogue with the people and places in the Phillips neighborhood.

 Our experienced teaching artists conducted workshop sessions for three hours per week during a 24-week period.
 During this period, youth involved studied the history of the neighborhood's physical and social landscape and the people who have lived there, led by local historians, naturalists, community members, and teaching artists.

-Youth participants also observed and collected stories from the present day communities, families and individuals living in Phillips.
-They will use the stories to explore the cultural and physical landscape, history, and sense of place in their neighborhood.
-They will express the history of the place through the mediums of hand puppetry, photography, video, shadow puppetry, masks, music and spoken word poetry.
-All sites will share the artistic processes and products of their projects through inter-site field trips and a culminating public event called the Phillips Community Youth Story Swap.
+Youth participants also observed and collected stories from the present-day communities, families and individuals living in Phillips.
+They used the stories to explore the cultural and physical landscape, history, and sense of place in their neighborhood.
+They expressed the history of the place through the mediums of hand puppetry, photography, video, shadow puppetry, masks, music and spoken word poetry.
+All sites shared the artistic processes and products of their projects through inter-site field trips and culminating in public events.